Healthy Homes Assessment Haumoana

 What We Do

-As building inspectors we deal with all the elements associated with specialist house examinations.
-We are here to make sure that you make the best choice when it comes to purchasing your next property.
+As building inspectors we deal with all the aspects involved in expert house Inspections.
+We’re here to make sure you make the best choice when it comes to buying your next home.

-We consider your investment to be a serious one We will conduct comprehensive examinations to make sure you don’t encounter any unpleasant or costly surprises meaning you are able to relax and focus on the fun parts of buying or owning a home.
+We are serious about your investment, and undertake comprehensive examinations to make sure that you don’t be faced with any costly or unexpected unpleasant surprises, so you can relax and focus on the fun parts of purchasing or owning the home.

-We specialise in a range of services to ensure you are completely informed of the condition of any property you could be considering buying or selling along with other solutions.
+We offer a wide range of services to ensure you are completely updated on the condition of any property you may be thinking of buying or selling and also other services.

-We don’t just collaborate with you, but we also have important clients such as municipal councils and banks and insurance companies.
-Evidently , they enjoy our reassurance provided, due to the details that we provide in our reports of building inspections.
+We do not just work with you , but we also work with some important clients such as bank branches, local councils and insurance companies.
+Evidently they enjoy the peace of mind provided, by the data contained in our building inspection reports.

-With our systemised approach to your property inspection as well as the latest technology in software including digital photos imbedded into the Report, you are able to actually see any problems that might be identified.
-Thanks to our detailed reporting it’s no wonder we receive so many clients who recommend our services to their family and friends.
+Our systematic approach to inspecting your property and the latest software technology that incorporates digital images into your document, you can actually see any issues identified.
+Through our detailed reporting it’s easy to understand why we receive so many referrals from clients our services to their family and acquaintances.

 • Pre Purchase & Pre Sale Reports